eating disorders

 Breaking Down Fat Stigma: Greed

-Published September 6, 2011 by sleepydumpling
+Published September 6, 2011 by Fat Heffalump

 You know, I think it’s time to address another topic in my series on fat stigma.
 Today’s topic is going to be on something that is repeatedly placed on the shoulders of fat people, and that is greed and gluttony.